DIT & Data Technician Services

 Color Expertise

-On-set color management calibrated for seamless handoff to Japan's top post houses including OMNIBUS JAPAN.
+Our on-set color is tuned for a smooth handoff to Japan's top post houses, including OMNIBUS JAPAN.

 04.